Are the Adirondacks open during the COVID-19 pandemic?

 - Lake George KOA Campground in Lake George

-No matter what kind of fishing you do, you must have a NYS Fishing license if you are 16 and older.
+No matter what kind of fishing you do, you must have a New York State Fishing license if you are 16 and older.
 Most sporting goods stores throughout the Adirondacks sell fishing licenses.
 You will need your driver's license number or some form of identification when purchasing a fishing license.
-New York State offers free fishing licenses to active member of the U.S. Armed Forces, resident patient at U.S. Veterans Administration hospitals, members of the Shinnecock or Poospatuck tribes and the Six Nations living on a New York State reservation.
+New York State offers free fishing licenses to active members of the U.S. Armed Forces, resident patients at U.S. Veterans Administration hospitals, members of the Shinnecock or Poospatuck tribes and the Six Nations living on a New York State Reservation.
 For more information, check the New York State Department of Environmental Conservation's website.

 Can I hunt in the Adirondacks?

 Absolutely.
-This region has some of the finest Adirondack hunting for bear, deer and small game in the country.
+The Adirondacks has some of the finest hunting for bear, deer and small game in the country.
 The New York State DEC requires all small game hunters over the age of 12 to carry a license, and all big game hunters over the age of 16 to carry a license.
 All trappers must be licensed regardless of age.
-All first time hunters must complete a 10-hour hunter safety course.
+All first-time hunters must complete a 10-hour hunter safety course.
 For more information, check the New York State Department of Environmental Conservation's website.